CAMP-BNU/CAMP-imaging/README.md

-# wm-fmri
+# CAMP-imaging

-This repository contains the code for an fmri experiment of working-memory.
+This repository contains the main code for the imaging part of CAMP project.